-• With the newest strategic plan being finalized in fall of 2021, FIT has an opportunity to re-invigorate its operational planning around the strategic goals as well as incorporating robust assessment.
+• With the newest strategic plan being finalized, FIT has an opportunity to renew and revise its operational objectives in accordance with the new strategic plan as well as incorporating robust assessment.
 This is underway with the development of a strategic plan report card.